gbv/jskos-server/README.md

   ```

 ### GET /mappings/infer
 Returns mappings based on stored mappings and mappings derived by inference.
 If a request to [GET /mappings](#get-mappings) results in stored mappings, only those are returned.
-If no stored mappings match the request, the following algorithm is applied to infer virtual mappings (this is experimental and not all source schemes are supported):
+If no stored mappings match the request, the following algorithm is applied to infer virtual mappings:

 - Ancestors of the requested concept (`from`) are traversed from narrower to broader until matching mapping(s) from one of the ancestor concepts are found.